How Westpac SmartPlan works for credit card payments

 Pay off your credit card debt in monthly instalments with Westpac SmartPlan.

 Westpac SmartPlan lets you pay off your credit card balance in regular, monthly instalments.
 Each plan is customised based on your specific debt and the instalment repayments are all worth the same amount.
 Some SmartPlan options also give you reduced interest rates.
-This can make it easier to budget for repayments and may also help you clear your debt at a pace that’s manageable for you.
+This can make it easier to budget for repayments.
+It may also help you clear your debt at a pace that’s manageable for you.

 Use this guide to learn more about Westpac SmartPlan, including what’s required to get a payment plan and how to set one up.
-We also compare this option to standard credit card repayments so that you can choose an option that’s right for your circumstances.
+We also compare it to standard credit card repayments so that you can choose an option that’s right for you.

 How does Westpac SmartPlan work?

-If you have debt on a personal credit card from Westpac, you can use SmartPlan to break it down into equal monthly repayments over a fixed amount of time.
+If you have debt on a personal credit card from Westpac, you can use SmartPlan to break it down into equal monthly repayments over a fixed period.
 In comparison, with regular credit card repayments you can pay any amount as long as you meet the minimum repayment (usually 2-3% of your balance).

 While regular repayments give you flexibility, they raise the risk of ongoing credit card debt and interest charges.
 SmartPlan reduces these risks by providing a structured repayment plan, as well as potentially lower interest rates and charges.